fdsimms/hash-map/README.md

 ## Summary

-This is a simple implementation of a hash map in Ruby that I did for fun.
-It could feasibly replace Ruby's built-in Hash class.
+This is a simple implementation of a hash map in Ruby that I did as an exercise just for fun.
+It could feasibly replace Ruby's built-in Hash class, but really that would be sort of pointless.

 ## Usage